DanielHall-Eardley/create-rc/Readme.md

 1. Navigate to the folder where you want to create the files.

-2. Type 'npm run create [name of component]'
+2. Type 'npm run create-rc [name of component]'

 3. Enjoy the awesomeness!